dekeh1/CS-443/Syllabus.md

 You may expect that I will get back to you within 24 hours of your email or phone call (with the exception of weekends and holidays), although you will likely hear from me much sooner.

 ## Code of Conduct/Classroom Civility
-All students are expected to adhere to the policies as outlined in the University's Student Code of Conduct (<a href="http://www.worcester.edu/CodeofConduct/" target="_blank">http://www.worcester.edu/CodeofConduct/</a>).
+All students are expected to adhere to the policies as outlined in the University's Student Code of Conduct.

 ## Student Responsibilities